atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 III
-I ji When the Selbys went next to sirtho i III masst, Charlotte Lumle^ cried, “Well, hili protest, Maria, ” (for fo She called nil Miss Selby, and Ib she told her stie
+I ji When the Selbys went next to sirtho i III masst, Charlotte Lumle^ cried, “Well, hili protest, Maria, " (for fo She called nil Miss Selby, and Ib she told her stie
 !
 Ill ought to be called, as Poll and Moll
 II were the most vulgar sounds in the
 1 11
 li world) “that your brother is quite a
-I LIII “handsome fellow. .Dis pity to fooil iilii him by making him a parson.”
+I LIII “handsome fellow. .Dis pity to fooil iilii him by making him a parson."
 1|:,. ‘ iiii
-III I believe, ” replied miss Selby,
+III I believe, " replied miss Selby,
 I I. he would gladly be excused from talc
 11 “ing orders; but my father thinks it
 [ “proper to put him in the way of pre ll“ “
-|| j ■' “Your father child, ” Said she, “by
+|| j ■' “Your father child, " Said she, “by
 III “what 1 can find, would ruin all of p“ “He would make his fon a stu j|i “• pid fellow of a college, and marry